 Sites must be within the South Downs National Park.
 Check here: Do I live in the National Park? – South Downs National Park Authority.

-Who can submit an Expression of Interest?
+Submit an Expression of Interest

-Need inspiration?
+Need more inspiration?

 Watch this short film about a dormant plot at Southerham Lane in Lewes.
 Owner Gavin Williams approached the National Park to convert the field into a haven for pollinators.